Pointers

 to define it as taking a "pointer"

 Passing in a too-small buffer as a pointer parameter will likely lead to undefined behaviour and can not be recommended in any circumstances.
-Note though that a zero-length buffer may be useful to signify the end pointer of an iterator.
+Note though that a zero-length buffer subarray may be useful to signify the end pointer of an iterator.

 Pointer objects